All Episodes

 The votes are there.

-There is literally in Maine going on now, and by the way, Maine is not exactly one of the most expensive media markets, but she talked in the beginning at length about the process and what this has now become, and talk about it being a gutter political campaign, and millions of dollars and people and groups of people pledging to destroy her and defeat her in upcoming elections, etc.
+And by the way, Maine is not exactly one of the most expensive media markets, but she talked in the beginning at length about the process and what this has now become and talk about it being a gutter political campaign and millions of dollars and people and groups of people pledging to destroy her and defeat her in upcoming elections, et cetera.

-And um Wow, this is pretty amazing.
+And wow, this is pretty amazing.

 That was just an amazing speech.

-With only a kite, a house key, and wet hemp string.
+With only a kite, a house key, and wet hemp string, Benjamin Franklin captured lightning in a bottle.

-We're not only capturing energy from the sun and wind, we're storing it.
+Over 260 years later, with a little resourcefulness, ingenuity, and grit, we're not only capturing energy from the sun and wind, we're storing it, ensuring Americans have the energy they need whenever they need it.

-Learn more about the nation's leader in energy storage at Nextera Energy.com.
+Learn more about the nation's leader in energy storage at NextEraenergy.com.

-All right, glad you're with us hour to Sean Hannity Show.
+All right, glad you're with us, hour to Sean Hannity Show.

 It is she went through everything.

-Uh we now have an announcement that Joe Manchin of West Virginia is a yes, and he will support uh Judge Kavanaugh, and we know that Senator Flake of Arizona is now a yes.
+We now have an announcement that Joe Manchin of West Virginia is a yes, and he will support Judge Kavanaugh.

 He has announced he's voting for Judge Kavanaugh.